-Disclos ure Amount Units
+Disclosure Amount Units

-Direct 6 economic value generated (revenue) 239.71M PhP
+Direct economic value generated (revenue) 249.63M PhP

-Direct 6 economic value distributed:
+Direct economic value distributed:

 a.
-Operating costs 108.52M PhP
+Operating costs 107.49M PhP

 b.
-Employee wages and benefits 20.5M PhP
+Employee wages and benefits 22.02M PhP

 c.
-Payments to suppliers, other operating costs 61.0M Php
+Payments to suppliers, other operating costs 43.86M Php

 d.
-Dividends given to stockholders and interest payments 0.00 PhP
+Dividends given to stockholders and interest payments 14.58M PhP

 to loan providers

 e.
-Taxes given to government 9.85M PhP
+Taxes given to government 34.05M PhP

 f.
 Investments to community (e.g. donations, CSR) 0.03M PhP

-• Which stakeholders are affected?
+What is the impact and where does it occur?
+What is the organization's involvement in the impact?
+Which stakeholders are affected?
 Management Approach The impact is on the generation of employment opportunities where the Company operates its businesses.
 Employees, Community, The Company, as much as possible, employs personnel who are residents of the provinces where the Company's projects are located; these personnel are hired for managerial, staff, and skilled positions.
 Procurement from local businesses of goods and services essential to the project development and construction of buildings.
-Suppliers As much as possible, the Company relies on contractors, suppliers, and service providers such as banks, that are based in the provinces where its projects are located.
+Suppliers To the fullest extent, the Company relies on contractors, suppliers, and service providers such as banks, that are based in the provinces where its projects are located.
 What are the Risk/s Identified?
 Which stakeholders are affected?
 Management Approach Contractor's availability.
 Certain skills and capabilities required in the delivery of the services necessary to the operations.
 This may not be readily available from the community where the Company operates.
 The Company does not rely on just one (1), or even several contractors.
-Numerous contractors are kept in the Company's contact, and at the same time, there is a continuous attempt to look for new contractors.
+Numerous contractors are kept in the Company's roster, and at the same time, there is a continuous attempt to look for new contractors.

+Unstable Prices because of taxes and availability of construction materials limited to certain suppliers.
 Suppliers/Government Aside from maintaining a relationship with several suppliers, the Company may, as the need arises, purchase additional orders of items that it deems as essential and may be subject to sudden increases in price or significant reduction in supply.
+What are the Opportunity/ies Identified?
 Which stakeholders are affected?
-Management Approach Labor and Suppliers The Company has introduced projects in various locations throughout the Philippines, and will continue to look for various areas of expansion, in order to provide residences to more people.
+Management Approach The Company remains committed to support the government as a partner in providing quality residential buildings to meet the growing demands of local residents and relatives abroad.
+This results to need more manpower and construction materials for the operations.
+Labor and Suppliers The Company has introduced projects in various locations throughout the Philippines, and will continue to look for various areas of expansion, in order to provide residences to more people.
 The Company has also introduced more products at different price points, so that each project can cater to more than 1 economic group.
-Which stakeholders are affected?

-Climate-related risks and opportunities2
+Climate-related risks and opportunities